 Death in service insurance policies are usually set up under a trust so that any pay outs made are not subject to inheritance tax or included in the deceased's estate.
 A pay out can be made quickly at a time when it is most needed, whereas an estate can take months to settle.

 These are commonly known as corporate trusts.
 The responsibility for organising the trusts and agreeing pay outs fall to senior management or named trustees.
 The trustees need to:

-- Know how to deal with a claim should someone pass away, including disputes
+- Know how to deal with a claim, including disputes, should someone pass away.

-Businesses may not have the expertise to deal with trust matters, or want to deal with the administrative issues of setting up and maintaining a trust, and therefore prefer to set up their group life scheme using a master trust.
+Businesses may not have the expertise to deal with trust matters or want to deal with the administrative issues of setting up and maintaining a trust, and therefore prefer to set up their death in service scheme using a master trust.

-A key difference between a corporate and a master trust is that a corporate trust moves with the company should they change group life insurance providers, whereas you cannot take a master trust with you.
+A key difference between a corporate and a master trust is that a corporate trust moves with the company should they change death in service insurance providers, whereas you cannot take a master trust with you.
 This is something to think about when making the decision on the kind of trust to set up for your business.

-Most of the insurance providers on our panel will have Master Trusts set up that you can use for your group life insurance scheme.
+Most of the insurance providers on our panel will have master trusts set up that you can use for your death in service insurance scheme.
 We will make it clear during the quote process which companies have this option available for you.
-If you choose to use a company that does not have a Master Trust, it will be your responsibility to register your scheme with HMRC and set up your own business trust before cover can commence.
+If you choose to use a company that does not have a master trust, it will be your responsibility to register your scheme with HMRC and set up your own business trust before cover can commence.